 Please submit a 2-3 page essay (limited to 1000-1500 words) to address the following:

-Note: You do not need to repeat the information contained in your resume in your personal statement.
-You should focus on sharing your experience of your activities, as well as the insights and perspectives you gained.
+Note: You do not need to (and should not) simply repeat the information contained in your resume in your personal statement.
+The focus should be on sharing your experience of your activities, as well as the insights and perspectives you gained.

 Unofficial transcripts are acceptable for initial application review.
 Official transcripts issued by the university are required and must be received prior to enrollment.

 If you are enrolled in classes during the application period, please upload a copy of your updated transcript with end-of-semester grades directly to Slate using the “Upload Materials” section in your application portal.
 Please also email a copy to firstname.lastname@example.org.
 This may be completed after the application deadline has passed once final grades become available.

 The Admissions Committee reviews applications shortly after the application deadline.
 A subset of the most qualified applicants will be invited to campus for a personal interview with the Admissions Committee.
 Applicants will receive notice by late January to let them know if they have been selected for an interview.
 In-person interviews are typically scheduled during February and March and are required for admission to the program.
 The class will be selected from among those applicants who are interviewed.
 Applicants will be notified of final admission decisions on the universal admissions date selected by the Association of Genetic Counseling Program Directors.